austinsonger/AutoPilot-for-POAM/docs/fetchAWSInspectorData.md

 # fetchAWSInspectorData Function

-## Overview
-This function fetches vulnerability data from AWS Inspector, dynamically generating AWS Signature Version 4 headers for secure authentication.
+> This function fetches vulnerability data from AWS Inspector, dynamically generating AWS Signature Version 4 headers for secure authentication.
 It processes and formats the data into a structured format.

 ## Key Steps
 1. **Check for Credentials**: